-After striking up a friendship with Barry Manilow, Bette Midler launched her music career in 1972 with her debut album “The Divine Miss M”, which Manilow produced.
-Over the course of her career, she has released a total of fourteen studio albums and won three Grammy Awards (with an additional nine nominations) including “Best New Artist”, and for her hits “The Rose” and “Wind Beneath My Wings”.
-Other standards include her renditions of “Boogie Woogie Bugle Boy”, “Do You Want to Dance”, and “From a Distance”.
+After striking up a friendship with Barry Manilow, Bette Midler launched her music career in 1972 with her debut album The Divine Miss M, which Manilow produced.
+Over the course of her career, she has released a total of 14 studio albums and won three Grammy Awards (with an additional nine nominations) including Best New Artist and nods for her hits The Rose and Wind Beneath My Wings.
+Other standards include her renditions of Boogie Woogie Bugle Boy, Do You Want to Dance, and From a Distance.

-Bette Midler’s film career was launched with a breakthrough performance in “The Rose” in 1979, winning a Golden Globe and receiving her first Academy Award nomination.
-Her second Oscar nomination came in 1991 after her performance in “For the Boys”.
-Over the years, she has starred in a plethora of hit movies, the most notable appearances being in “Down and Out in Beverly Hills”, “Outrageous Fortune”, “Beaches”, “Hocus Pocus”, “The First Wives Club”, and “The Stepford Wives”.
-On television, she also gained great acclaim for starring as Mama Rose in the 1993 TV movie version of “Gypsy”, winning her fourth Golden Globe, and for her TV comedy series “Bette”, which aired from 2000 to 2001.
+Bette Midler’s film career was launched with a breakthrough performance in The Rose in 1979, which won her a Golden Globe and her first Academy Award nomination.
+Her second Oscar nomination came in 1991 after her performance in For the Boys.
+Over the years, she has starred in a plethora of hit movies, the most notable appearances being in Down and Out in Beverly Hills, Outrageous Fortune, Beaches, Hocus Pocus, The First Wives Club, and The Stepford Wives.
+On television, she also gained great acclaim for starring as Mama Rose in the 1993 TV movie version of Gypsy, winning her fourth Golden Globe, and for her TV comedy series Bette, which aired from 2000 to 2001.

-Despite her sky-rocketing music and film career, Bette Midler has often remained loyal to the Broadway community.
-She has graced the Great White Way throughout the decades with special concert engagements such as Bette Midler in 1973 (receiving a Special Tony Award for “adding lustre to the Broadway season” in 1974), Bette Midler’s Clams on the Half Shell Revue in 1975, and Bette!
+Despite her skyrocketing music and film career, Midler has often remained loyal to the Broadway community.
+She has graced Broadway throughout the decades with special concert engagements such as Bette Midler in 1973 (receiving a Special Tony Award for “adding lustre to the Broadway season” in 1974), Bette Midler’s Clams on the Half Shell Revue in 1975, and Bette!
 Divine Madness in 1979, as well as a solo play called I’ll Eat You Last: A Chat with Sue Mengers in 2013.
-She also served as a producer on the 2011 Broadway premiere of Priscilla Queen of the Desert.
+She also served as a producer on the 2011 Broadway premiere of Priscilla, Queen of the Desert.
 However, it wasn’t until March 15, 2017, when she would once again appear in a traditional Broadway musical for the first time since Fiddler on the Roof.
-She took on the title role in the acclaimed 2017 Broadway revival of Hello, Dolly! and went on to win the Tony Award for “Best Performance by an Actress in a Leading Role in a Musical” at the 71st Annual Tony Awards ceremony.
-She played her final performance as Dolly Levi Gallagher on January 14, 2018.
+She took on the title role in the acclaimed 2017 Broadway revival of Hello, Dolly! and went on to win the Tony Award for Best Performance by an Actress in a Leading Role in a Musical at the 71st annual Tony Awards ceremony.
+She ended her run as Dolly Gallagher Levi on January 14, 2018.